 - F. megaleia:Large dentate leaves with uneven lobed base.
-6-24 pairs of side veins not 3-7 pairs (uncinata).
-Fig has dark crimson glaborous flat bracts which overlap like the scales of a snake not upstanding and hooked like F. uncinata.
-Unlike Ficus uncinata, F. megaleia only produces figs from stolons on the trunk as an adult, at which stage the leaves shrink in size and become symmetrical.
+6-24 pairs of side veins not 6-7 pairs (malayana).
+Fig has dark crimson glaborous flat bracts which overlap like the scales of a snake not upstanding and hooked like F. malayana.
 Ficus megaleia, Sapulot, Sabah

 - F. geocharis Oblong entire leaves which are symmetrical apart from a very distinctive auricle or “ear” at the leaf base .Ficus geocharis, Kipandi, Crocker Range, Sabah

-- F. bukitrayaensis: Large dentate leaves with uneven lobed base.
-Figs glaborous.
+- F. bukitrayaensis: Large dentate asymmetrical leaves with uneven lobed base.
+Figs glaborous covered with hairs only when immature.
 Figs with poorly formed bracts.
 Figs ripen pale pink to white to green.Ficus bukitrayaensis, Tongod, Sabah

 - F. stolonifera: Leaf dentate and hairy.
 Base only slightly uneven.
 Few bracts on the figs. Soft bright red figs with white spots often on stolons hanging high on the trunk.Ficus stolonifera, Crocker Range, Sabah